Illaroo Scout Group Parent Information

 • Illaroo Fees

-• Fees are to be paid as part of the state registration process (on joining and every Jan and Jul)
+• Fees are to be paid as part of the state registration process (on joining & per Trek registration)

 • State will invoice you directly for this via email and you pay them direct